c0d3x-software/react-away/slides/tmp/legacy-1.md

 ## Mutation
 ### proposal

-After prototype fase, arrives the new React framework that turns the Reactful library unfeasable, due the need to:
+After prototype fase, arrives the new React framework that turns the React Away library unfeasable, due the need to:

 - Reapply rendering interception in server-side
 - Reapply to each server rendering framework